13 Best Attractions in St. Lucia

 Mountain biking is available at Anse Chastanet Resort.

-5) St. Lucia Coastline
+5) ATV / St. Lucia Coastline

 The island has one of the most beautiful coastlines in the Caribbean.
 Tour operators offer numerous ways of viewing the coastline including sailboats, ATV, jeep and horseback.

 My son and I did an ATV excursion along the the coast and loved the beauty and adventure of it all.
+Expect to pay more than $100 per person.

-6) Castries
+6) Ziplining

 Local shops are usually open weekdays 8.30 a.m. to 4 p.m. and Saturday 8 a.m. to noon.
-Duty-free shopping centers are located by the cruise docks at Pointe Seraphine and La Place Carenage.
+Duty-free shopping centers are by the cruise docks at Pointe Seraphine and La Place Carenage.

-7) Beaches
+8) Beaches

 Reduit is the longest and most popular beach in St. Lucia.
 Marigot Bay beach is known for its beautiful cove.
 Other beaches include Vigie, La Toc, Anse Cochon, Anse Chastanet, Anse Des Sables, Sandy Beach and Grande Anse.
 Grand Anse is popular for turtle watching.

 A quick shore excurion to nearby Vigie Beach will cost about $20 per person including a lounge chair and beverage.
-The beach is by the airport a little more than a mile from the cruise terminal, so energetic and budget-minded visitors can walk there.
+The beach is by the airport and a little more than a mile from the cruise terminal, so energetic and budget-minded visitors can walk there.

 9) Pigeon Island National Landmark